Frequently Asked Questions for Teachers

 You must discuss this with Listen & Learn first.
 You must not teach the student for any more hours than laid out in the confirmation email you receive from us.
 If the student requests extra lessons from you, you must inform us immediately and tell the student that they need to discuss this directly with Listen & Learn.
 If you teach the student for any extra hours without authorization from us, you will be in breach of contract and will not be paid for these hours.
 We may also take action if we feel that you have deliberately tried to arrange extra lessons with the student without discussing the matter with us first.

-Swedish course in Cardiff.
+Swedish course in Dublin.

-Chinese course in Limerick.
+German course in Sunderland.

-Turkish course in Newcastle.
+Japanese course in Coventry.

-Spanish course in Bradford, Equifax Ltd.
+Spanish course in Cardiff.

 TEACHER CASE STUDIES

 Meet the Listen & Learn teachers, all native-speakers, and dedicated to reaching our clients' language goals!